-I am currently (Summer, 2010) appointed half-time at Michigan State University and an Honorary Professor at the University of Kent in Canterbury.
-I am in the midst of a phased-retirement.
-I will be fully retired and assume emeritus status in the Fall of 2014.
+I am currently (Fall, 2014) appointed one-third time at the University of Kent in Canterbury and am Emeritus Professor at Michigan State University.
+I am near the end of a phased-retirement.
 In the meantime, I am not accepting new graduate students as advisees, although I do continue to serve on a few graduate student committees (as non-chair).

 My current work focuses primarily on five topics--group motivation gains, social dilemmas, social exclusion, juror/jury behavior, and a vaguely defined topic which we might call "how social psychologists (among others) write up their work".

 1. Over 70 years ago, Otto Koehler provided evidence for intriguing group motivation gains.
-My current work (done in collaboration with Deborah Feltz and Brandon Irwin of the Department of Kinesiology) has been extending this phenomenon to increase motivation to exercise in exercise grouips using health video games.
+My current work (done in collaboration with Deborah Feltz of the Department of Kinesiology) has been extending this phenomenon to increase motivation to exercise in exercise grouips using health video games.

 2. My current social dilemma work has been focusing on the effectiveness of overt or subtle threats of social exclusion as a mechanism for social control in social dilemmas.